Flushing Meadows–Corona Park: Early 21st century

 In early 2022, the National Oceanic and Atmospheric Administration (NOAA) gave a local group, the Waterfront Alliance, a $530,000 grant to study the effects of climate change at Flushing Meadows–Corona Park after U.S. representative Grace Meng had requested the grant the previous year.
 The park was extremely vulnerable to flooding because of its topography and because of sea level rise caused by global warming.
 Climate scientists had predicted that parts of the park would be flooded regularly by the 2050s and that the entire park could be underwater by the 2080s.
-At the time, the city government was spending $350 million on various upgrades at the park.

-Description
+At the time, the city government was spending $350 million on various upgrades at the park, though it was estimated that $80–100 million would be required for plumbing upgrades alone.
+The park had also become popular with Queens's large Latin-American population, who frequently played soccer there.
+The first phase of the New York State Pavilion's renovation was finished in 2023, with a second phase planned to be completed in 2025.
+The mosaic medallions at David Dinkins Circle had become dilapidated by 2024, when NYC Parks announced plans to remove them, citing the fact that the mosaics were causing people to trip.

+Hard Rock Hotel & Casino Metropolitan Park proposal

+New York state officials announced in April 2022 that they would issue three casino licenses in Downstate New York.
+Following this announcement, in 2023, New York Mets owner Steven A. Cohen proposed a redevelopment of the parking lot west of Citi Field.
+The proposed development would be known as Metropolitan Park and would feature a 2,300 room Hard Rock Hotel–themed Integrated Resort which would include a casino.
+The hotel could become the largest hotel in New York City and amongst the largest hotels in the world if built.
+It would also include cultural amenities, convention space, a music venue, restaurants, shopping, an indoor pool and a new park.